 The 2013 CCSNH Symposium, with the theme of "Working Toward Student Success & Economic Relevance," is intended to bring together faculty, staff and administrators from each of the system's seven campuses across the state to share best practices and increase collaboration in order to better provide students with the skills they need for success in the 21st century economy.

-Governor Hassan's full keynote address to the CCSNH Symposium can be found below:
+Governor Hassan's full keynote address to the CCSNH Symposium is below.

 Governor Maggie Hassan